-Overnight crock pot oatmeal that’s upgraded and fully loaded with decadent chocolate flavor, and a creamy peanut butter swirl!
-Only takes 5 minutes to assemble in the crock pot, and breakfast is ready when you wake up!
+This overnight crockpot oatmeal is fully loaded with decadent chocolate flavor and a creamy peanut butter swirl!
+It only takes 5 minutes to assemble in the crock pot and breakfast is ready when you wake up!
+Vegan.

 This recipe is brought to you by Svelte, they kindly sent me products for review.
 All opinions are my own.
 This post also contains affiliate links.
 You can read more about my disclosure policy here.
 Thank you for supporting the brands I love!

 Usually, when I wake up, I go straight for a big cup of coffee.
-I don’t have time to make a big breakfast, so I just grab something quick, like a banana or yogurt.
+I don’t have time to make a big breakfast, so I just grab something quick, like a banana.

-On nights that I remember to think about what I want to eat for breakfast the next morning, I make my go-to crock pot oatmeal recipe!
-It’s so easy to assemble, just put everything into the crock pot, and go to bed.
+On nights that I remember to think about what I want to eat for breakfast the next morning, I make my go-to crockpot oatmeal recipe!
+It’s so easy to assemble, just put everything into the ccrockpot and go to bed.
 Make it right before you go to sleep, so it’s ready when you wake up!
 It doesn’t get much easier than this!

 I have a confession to make…

 Speaking of an easy breakfast, these are great for a grab and go breakfast or snack.
 My favorite flavor is Cappuccino, it tastes just like my favorite blended coffee!
 I like to bring these with me when I have a lot of errands to run, and I won’t be home to fix a healthy lunch.
 They have 11g of organic protein, only 6g of sugar and 20% of your daily fiber.
 It’s a perfect pick-me-up snack, on the go!

 The Chocolate flavor tastes just like chocolate milk, which I absolutely love.

 I thought it would be perfect as a substitute for the plain almond milk I usually make my crockpot oatmeal with.
 Chocolate and peanut butter are one of my favorite flavor combos, so the peanut butter drizzle really topped it off!